RonenNess/GeonBit.UI/README.md

 - Fixed list selection highlight with global scaling bug.
 - Added auto clipping for items that are too long in lists and dropdown.
 This behavior can controlled by list properties.
+- Added auto-height for lists and dropdowns.
+- Fixed bug with dropdown default text not updating when set without selecting value.
+- Added utility to create simple file menu.

 ## Credits